LinkdropHQ/linkdrop-batch-sdk/README.md

 # Linkdrop SDK

-Linkdrop provides tools to distribute NFTs with links, QR codes or redeem codes.
+Linkdrop provides tools to distribute NFTs with links, QR codes or claim codes.
 The Linkdrop SDK is a Typescript library that can be used to automate creating and managing claim links.

 ## Supported networks
 Currently, Linkdrop supports the following networks: